RobertGiff/system-setup/README.md

 # Welcome to my vim plugin repository!

-This repository is used to quickly pull my vim plugins onto new machines.
+This repository is used to quickly pull my vim plugins onto new machines as well as set up my bash shell.

 ## Installation:
 *NOTE*: You will probably want to move the old ~/.vim directory if it already exists to ~/.vim-old if you have a .vim directory.